marksmccann/froyo/docs/api/create-initializer.md

 <div data-initialize="IceCream"></div>
 ```

-The value corresponding to each name, which is the `Component` subclass is then used to initialize the components.
+The value corresponding to each name, which is the `Component` subclass, is then used to initialize the components with those root elements.
 An array of the instances generated is returned.

 ```js
 const instances = initialize();